RiccardoVaccargiu/Pokedex/README.md

 1. Dowload the zipped project folder
 2. Unzip the folder
-3. In the terminal, move to the project folder:  _.../Pokedex-main_
+3. In the terminal, move into the project folder:  _.../Pokedex-main_
 4. Type `npm install` in order to install node_modules

 Now, in the terminal you can type: